-The fresh mountain air is calling us.
-We enjoyed hopping back onto skis and snowboards in early 2021 after our ski season got cut short in spring of 2020.
-We have toadally enjoyed getting back to the snow, and there's plenty of physical distancing space in the great outdoors.
+The fresh mountain air is calling us as the 2021-2022 ski season draws near.
+We enjoyed hopping back onto skis and snowboards in early 2021.
+It was toadally great to get back to the snow with plenty of physical distancing space in the great outdoors.
 The Ikon Pass is on sale now!
 (You can compare all the ticket options in our Ikon Pass post.)
-If you are purchasing the Ikon Pass for the 2021-2022 ski season, you might be wondering what skiing looks like currently.
+If you are purchasing the Ikon Pass for the 2021-2022 ski season, you might be wondering what skiing looks like this season.

 While we have encountered some changes to keep guests and employees safe, ultimately, skiing and snowboarding have always been outdoor, open-air and physically distanced activities.
 But is it safe?
 We felt toadally safe on the mountain.
 In fact, skiing felt like one of the most normal activities we have done this year.
 Each destination has instituted new health and safety protocols in light of COVID-19 to keep guest and employees safe.
 Many of the family-friendly mountain resorts on the Ikon Pass are part of the Alterra Mountain Company.
 Here’s what to expect when skiing or riding at Ikon Pass destinations 2021-2022, with a focus on the Alterra Mountain Company destinations.

 Keep hopping back for updates!
-We expect to have more updates in fall before the 2021-2022 season gets underway.
-Here's a look at the current ski season in 2021.
+We expect to have more details later in fall before the 2021-2022 season gets underway.

-The ski season is underway!
+The ski season is nearly underway!
 You can expect a few changes to your ski experience this year no matter where you ski.
-With capacity controls, restricted lift ticket sales, mandatory face coverings, social distancing and crowd management of people both on and off the mountain, things will look a little different.
+With capacity controls, restricted lift ticket sales, possible mandatory face coverings, social distancing and crowd management of people both on and off the mountain, things will look a little different but may be moving back to a more normal experience.
 (Psst ... we have hopped into Ikon Pass sales and offer 4-day Session Passes, Base Passes, Base Plus and the full season pass).
 If you already have a pass, you can get Ikon Pass Renewals to save some green.
-The passes are on sale for the 2021-2022 season as of March 11.
-The earlier you buy, the cheaper the price.
-And you just might get to use next season's pass for spring skiing at the end of this season at select resorts if you purchase early enough!

 What Is Alterra?